Bertelsmann eyes Springer Science bid: paper

 HELSINKI Finnish mobile game startup Next Games is planning to list its shares on the Helsinki bourse, it said on Monday.

-FRANKFURT German media group Bertelsmann BERT.UL is considering a bid for Springer Science + Business Media SPSBM.UL, the world's second-largest publisher of scientific journals, the Financial Times reported.
+FRANKFURT German media group Bertelsmann BERT.UL is considering making a bid for Springer Science+Business SPSBM.UL, the world's second-largest publisher of scientific journals, the Financial Times said on Monday.

-Bertelsmann, Europe's biggest media group and the owner of European TV broadcaster RTL Group AUDK.LU, is said to have signaled "firm intent" about making a bid earlier this year, the Financial Times said on Monday, without citing sources.
+Bertelsmann is said to have signalled "firm intent" about making a bid earlier this year, the Financial Times said, without citing sources.

-In August, Bertelsmann chief executive Thomas Rabe said the group was interested, in principal, in "so-called business information companies, which include Springer Science".

 HELSINKI Finnish mobile game startup Next Games is planning to list its shares on the Helsinki bourse, it said on Monday.